What to do when gitignore is not ignoring files as expected

 output from git shows two files to add: cant-delete-me.md and want-to-keep.md

 Running git status will tell you that there are no changes to commit.
-We have currently got our file and it’s committed.
-But now we have decided to ignore the file.
+We have currently got two files committed.
+But now we have decided we don’t want to include the cant-ignore-me.md file in our repository.
 If you add it to your ignore file;

 echo foo >> cant-ignore-me.md # editing the file to create a change